Kou2004/Optimization-of-ClassRoom-Dimension-using-Chemical-Engineering-Principles/README.md

 # Optimization-of-ClassRoom-Dimension-using-Chemical-Engineering-Principles
-This is a Course project of CHN-302
+This is a Course project of CHN-302 (Engineering Analysis and Modelling).
+Here basically , I have applied my chemical engineering project where I apply my chemical engineering concept, along with cost calculation along with the Numerical method to get the optimum dimensions of the classrooms.
+There are also some assumptions, which I have taken to solve this problem.
+This is a self-learning based project.